 Contemporary in focus, the Diploma in Music teaches music that is relevant and valued in today’s culture.
 The hands-on programme prepares you for entry into the contemporary music industry in Singapore and the region.
 Over three years, you will develop instrumental or vocal technique, study music theory, sight-reading and aural training, and receive regular performance opportunities.

 The goal of the programme is to develop you as a well-rounded ‘session musician’, able to sight read, perform a broad range of repertoire, and respond confidently to various professional music situations.

-A typical week involves you rehearsing and performing in a number of different ensembles, receiving small-group lessons on your chosen instrument or voice, composing songs, learning about the history of music and being mentored by some of the most experienced musicians and educators in the region.
+A typical week involves you rehearsing and performing in a number of different ensembles, receiving small-group lessons on your chosen instrument or voice, studying aural and theory of music, learning about the history of music and being mentored by some of the most experienced musicians and educators in the region.

 To prepare you for entry into the music industry, the syllabus and assessments are benchmarked with industry standards.
 Through a progressive structure of modules and assessments, you will be taken step-by-step through the building blocks of musicianship and performance to become confident members of the entertainment industry.

 The course will also involve community engagement, playing to the wider public and, where possible, industry internships.

 The Diploma is offered as a full-time programme over three years and is divided into three levels, which correspond to each academic year of the programme.
 The academic year is divided into two semesters of 13 weeks with two additional Assessment Weeks (Week 14 and 15).
 There will be 120 credits for each year of study and successful Diploma graduates must gain a total of 360 credits points to earn the Diploma.